no4jargon/mutual_fund_cyclicality_analysis/README.md

   </a>
 </p>

 This repository hosts a **daily-updated dataset** focusing on Indian Mutual Fund schemes.
-It includes crucial details like Net Asset Value (NAV), Asset Management Company (AMC) info, scheme categories, and more.
+It includes crucial details like Net Asset Value (NAV), Asset Management Company (AMC), Assets Under Management (AUM), scheme categories, and more.
 The data is automatically fetched and processed daily via a  Kaggle Notebook.

 ---